 There could also be a case made if a wealthy obligor remarries, has children with the new spouse, and those children go to private school and receive other privileges compared to children from the first marriage.
 Could the ex-spouse from that first marriage argue that her children should get access to the same type of education as the children from the second marriage?
 I think it would be a hill to climb, but there’s enough merit to this argument to at least consider moving forward with a lawsuit.

 Which brings me to an important point.
-You want to make sure that, if you’re going to court over child support, that there’s a legitimate reason to dispute it.
-While those three categories allow for child support litigation, it’s best to talk an experienced family lawyer about your case to determine if litigation is viable and how best to proceed.
+You want to make sure that if you’re going to court over child support, that there’s a legitimate reason to dispute it.
+While those three categories allow for child support litigation, it’s best to talk to an experienced family lawyer about your case to determine if litigation is viable and how best to proceed.